The Heroes of Olympus: Follow-up series

 A sequel pentalogy series titled The Trials of Apollo was released, with the first installment, The Hidden Oracle released on May 3, 2016.
 The second installment, The Dark Prophecy, was released on May 2, 2017.
 The third installment, The Burning Maze was released on May 1, 2018.
 The fourth installment, The Tyrant's Tomb was released on September 24, 2019.
 The Tower of Nero, the last book in the series, was released on October 6, 2020.

-Achievements

 Reception

 The Lost Hero won the Barnes & Noble Best Book of 2010 award and was a Massachusetts Children's Book Award Honor book for 2014, among other honors.
 Rick Riordan was named "Author of the Year" for the novel at the 2011 Children's Choice Awards.
 The book was also recommended by the ALA Best Fiction for Young Adults list of 2012.